Captain Scarlett

-Captain Scarlett is a 1953 American adventure film directed by Thomas Carr, that was shot in Mexico as three episodes of a television pilot.
+Captain Scarlett is a 1953 American historical adventure film directed by Thomas Carr, that was shot in Mexico as three episodes of a television pilot.
 The film is set in France following the fall of Napoleon, stars Richard Greene in the title role as a Robin Hood-type avenger and the Brazilian actress Leonora Amar in her final screen role.